redstrate/redstrate.com/content/blog/steam-offline-achivements.md

 as this is what tipped me off to this issue.
 I sometimes take my Steam Deck willingly offline because I share my library with my girlfriend, but remember that this will happen sooner or later on a handheld.
 I haven't gotten too far on the PC version of Automata, so I'm still in the beginning part of the game.
 I enter the Amusement Park and beat the boss there, and much to my surprise.... nothing?
-Now I normally don't get too worked up about achivements, but it's kind of insane that I earned one, and now I have no easy way to get it back without cheating or restarting the game again.
+Now I normally don't get too worked up about achievements, but it's kind of insane that I earned one, and now I have no easy way to get it back without cheating or restarting the game again.
 Eugh.
 Let's figure out what's going on.

 ## Theory